anvil008/dotfiles/readme.md

 #### Homebrew Packages
 Brew packages and cask packages can be set in `macos/Brewfile`.

-#### Atom packages
-Atom packages can be set in `atom/packages.cson`.
-They can be installed running the Sync Packages command from the `package-sync` package.

 #### Packages installations
 Global packages can be set in packages folder for each package manager.